mlc-mlapis/docs/src/documentation/cli/available-commands.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Using quotes
-You must enclose the project name into quotes if the it contains a space.
+You must enclose the project name into quotes if it contains a space.
 :::
 <!-- markdownlint-enable DOCSMD004 -->